graphql-aspnet/graphql-aspnet.github.io/docs/serverExtensions/file-uploads.md

 sidebar_label: File Uploads
 sidebar_position: 0
 ---
+<span className="pill">.NET 6+</span>

 ## GraphQL Multipart Request Specification
-GraphQL ASP.NET provides built in support for file uploads via an implementation of the `GraphQL Multipart Request Specification`.
-You can read the specification [here](https://github.com/jaydenseric/graphql-multipart-request-spec) if you are interested in the details.
+GraphQL ASP.NET provides built in support for file uploads via an implementation of the [GraphQL Multipart Request Specification](https://github.com/jaydenseric/graphql-multipart-request-spec).

 :::caution
 This document covers how to setup a controller to accept files from an http request that conforms to the above specification.
 It provides sample curl requests that would be accepted for the given sample code but does not explain in detail the various form fields required to complete a request.
 It is highly recommended to use a [supported client](https://github.com/jaydenseric/graphql-multipart-request-spec#client) when enabling this server extension.